franciscoguemes/DbWS/CONTEXTS_FILE.md

 In the example we can see that the application object has a single argument object definition.
 The argument object definition instead of supplying a value, it gets the value as result of calling a different application object.
-In this case the user is fully responsible for warranting that the application will return a single value and not an array of values.
+In this case the user is fully responsible for warranting that the application will return a single value. __In case of returning multiple values DbWS will throw an error__.

 ##Application call as parameter
-In the code following example we have an application object definition on which the parameter object definition has been replaced by another application object definition.
+In the code following example we have an application object definition on which the parameter object definition has been replaced by another application object, therefore the value that this embed application returns will be used as parameter (if it returns multiple values, then the values will be used as parameters).

 In other words the results of an application call can be used as the parameter of another application.
+Same as in the terminal of the OS.

 ```json
         {